hartpableo/2nd-sample-site-modals/README.md

 # 2nd SAMPLE SITE
-this is a sample site created by Hart Pableo with HTML, CSS, and JavaScript.
+This is my 2nd sample site created with HTML, CSS, and JavaScript to practice creating modals.